 It has always been a good interview technique to ask open questions.
 Then the person being interviewed have to elaborate and talk in full sentences.
 In contrast to closed questions, that replied to in binary : yes, no, 42 – the red pill .
 Until now I really didn’t understand how simple yet powerful this questioning technique is in testing.
-I might have done it all along, for some time🙂.
+I might have done it all along, for some time :-).

 The primary eye opener was the Copenhagen Context 2015 workshop on Exploration Under Pressure by Jon Bach.
-One of the treats was that he showed us a list of things to find on the ebay.com website.
+One of the treats was that they showed us a list of things to find on the ebay.com website.
 Not specific items, but information about the items.
 Finding the most expensive item, and by that stumbling over a live production bug in the max value field.
 Finding the number of blue shoes available etc. What a fun “online scavenger hunt” – we could battle to find the oldest, longest and most odd details etc.

 Later the same week eBay Classified hosted a local meetup of “QA Aarhus” with a live demo of how they do testing sessions of their app.
 They had to host the session twice, due to popular demand, and what we got was an intro to a setting of exploration, thinking loud and doing pair testing.
 And I got to try my new-found quest to ask open questions.
 To search for things – but look out of the corner of the eye for oddities and what-ifs.

 But how could I apply this technique in my current testing project of migrating an HR solution for a large IT outsourcing company.
 I did today.
 A staff member allocated to the project to test during UAT specifically the processes they use in the old system and to act distribute this knowledge back to the team.
-For reasons the testing scope in this are had yet not been established, so she didn’t really know where to start – but I did… open questions
+For reasons the testing scope in this are had yet not been established, so they didn’t really know where to start – but I did… open questions

 - What processes do you have?